jdonaldson/promhx/Readme.md

 ```

 # Macro do-notation

 Promhx has the ability to "compose" promise and streams using classes in the
-promhx "mdo" module, and the [monax](https://github.com/sledorze/monax) library.
-These macro functions
+promhx "mdo" module, and the [monax][github] library.
+These macro functions can
-can be used as follows:
+be used as follows:

 ```haxe
    import promhx.mdo.StreamM;